Junior right-hander named to Perfect Game's Preseason All-American Second Team

 Cougars welcome in 11 Texas High School student-athletes

 Cougars ranked No. 33 on Collegiate Baseball's Top 40 Recruiting Classes

 Sophomore becomes eighth Cougar to represent USA Baseball

-Trip Couch begins his third season at the University of Houston after being named an assistant coach on July 8, 2010.
+Trip Couch begins his fifth season at the University of Houston after being named an assistant coach on July 8, 2010.

 Couch rejoined the Houston Baseball program after a stint as assistant coach from 1995 to 2000.
 He and Whitting served as assistant coaches at UH together from 1996 to 2000.
 As a member of Whitting's staff, Couch serves as Houston Baseball's recruiting coordinator.
 He is also responsible for coaching the outfielders and catchers and implementing the short game offensively.
 In addition, he coordinates the offense with Coach Whitting.

 2014 marked a banner year for Couch and the Cougars as he helped coach Houston to a 48-win season, tying the program record in wins (2002, 2000), while also leading Houston to its first NCAA postseason appearance since 2008 and first for him as the leader of the program.
 Not only did Houston earn the automatic berth to the NCAA postseason after claiming the American Baseball Championship tournament title (a first for Houston since 2008) with a win over Louisville, the Cougars were awarded the No. 2 seed in the Baton Rouge Regional where they went on to defeat LSU twice at Alex Box Stadium in back-to-back games to capture the NCAA Regional Championship, earning a spot as one of the last 16 teams remaining in Super Regional play.
 Houston met Texas in the Austin Super Regional where they were defeated twice, falling two wins shy of Omaha.